This is a review of Trump’s deal leaves Iran in the driver’s seat by Laura Tingle, ABC 7.30 25 May 26

 Tingle’s central argument is that the United States war on Iran has shifted the balance of power in the region.
 Instead of weakening Iran decisively, the United States has left Iran with increased influence—especially around the Strait of Hormuz—while Israel appears more exposed and politically isolated.

 I’m not convinced that the United States and Israel have been weakened.
-Israel still possesses nuclear weapons, and that remains a real threat hanging over Iran, Gaza and Lebanon.
-There are members of the Knesset who advocate using nuclear weapons.
-Iran may have gained some political ground for now, but the United States still holds enormous military power with Israel as it’s attack dog.
-Any analysis needs to take that into account the unfettered bombing campaigns by the US/Israel.
+Far from it, US imperialism has benefited from the war against Gaza Lebanon Iran and Iraq.
+Israel still possesses nuclear weapons, and that remains a real threat hanging over Iran, Gaza, and Lebanon.
+There are members of Israel’s Knesset who advocate using nuclear weapons.
+Iran may have gained some political ground for now, but the United States still holds significant military power and keeps supplying weapons of mass destruction to Israel, its attack dog in the region.

 For one thing, the United States has never been able to keep Israel to heel.
 The genocidal destruction of Lebanon is further proof of that.
 Washington does not try to stop and does not exercise decisive control over Israel, which this analysis suggests.